juchertb/ReactMaterialUIShowcase/readme.txt

 22. When the application is published then the products and orders data is not served.
 23. Change the sire icon to the alsacom icon
 24. I get an overlay with an error of type "Cannot read properties of undefined (reading 'url')" on the logon screen when first starting the server (npm run start).
+25. I am getting this error during deploy when done in VS Code.
+I had to do it from the command prompt instead.
+    Error: Failed to get remote.origin.url (task must either be run in a git repository with a configured origin remote or must be configured with the "repo" option).
+26. Cleanup code.
+I am getting a lot of warnings for unused imports or variables

 For some reason I need this in the package.json otherwise I get page not found on github.io "homepage": "https://juchertb.github.io/ReactMaterialUIShowcase",